Tasmanian temperate rainforests: Thamnic rainforest

 Thamnic rainforests are characterised by well-formed trees of medium height, well below 40 m, and a distinct shrub layer.
 The canopy is typically dominated by a mixture of 2–5 species, including Nothofagus cunninghamii, Eucryphia lucida, Atherosperma moschatum, Lagarostrobos franklinii, Eucryphia milliganii (dwarf leatherwood), Phyllocladus aspleniifolius (celery-top pine), Athrotaxis selaginoides and, rarely, Nothofagus gunnii (tanglefoot-beech).

 The shrub layer is more prominent and has an increased diversity of woody trees.
-Common species are: Anopterus glandulosus (Tasmanian laurel), Anodopetalum biglandulosum, Acradenia frankliniae (whitey-wood or wirewood), Archeria hirtella, Archeria eriocarpa, Cenarrhenes nitida (native plum), Trochocarpa cunninghamii, Trochocarpa gunnii (sweet-scented trochocarpa), Orites diversifolia (silkwood), Prionotes cerinthoides (climbing heath), Richea pandanifolia (pandani or giant grass tree) and, at high altitudes, Richea scoparia (honey richea).
+Common species are: Anopterus glandulosus (Tasmanian laurel), Anodopetalum biglandulosum, Acradenia frankliniae (whitey-wood or wirewood), Archeria hirtella, Archeria eriocarpa, Cenarrhenes nitida (native plum), Trochocarpa cunninghamii, Trochocarpa gunnii (sweet-scented trochocarpa), Orites diversifolia (silkwood), Prionotes cerinthoides (climbing heath), Richea pandanifolia (pandani or giant grass tree) and, at high elevations, Richea scoparia (honey richea).
 The increase in understorey shrub is due to the larger number of gaps in the canopy, and the differing light requirements of competing species.
 Fern diversity decreases, as a result, because of the decrease in light from the understorey.
 Parablechnum wattsii (hard water fern) is the main ground fern; it prefers damp shaded areas and forms a very dense layer in some areas but can be absent in others.
 Small epiphytes are widespread, these include Hymenophyllum rarum (a filmy fern) and Grammitis billardierei.
 Apteropteris applanata can occur in areas containing Athrotaxis.
 Other larger epiphytes are usually present, but they are rarely prominent.
-At higher altitudes, the general appearance resembles that of a callidenderous rainforest, but the floristic differences remain the same.
+At higher elevations, the general appearance resembles that of a callidenderous rainforest, but the floristic differences remain the same.

 Thamnic rainforests occur mostly in western and southwestern Tasmania.

 Table 2: The Creepy Crawly Nature Walk, Mt Field, Tasmania: Species composition in Thamnic rainforest community; Height ~35 m, 95% of ground leaf cover, scattered rock and bare ground.